-The Philadelphia Center’s Shreveport office is located at 202o Centenary Blvd., and a new office has recently been opened in Natchitoches.
-It also manages the Mercy Center, a housing facility for HIV-positive indigent people, located at 740 Austin Place, Shreveport.
+The Philadelphia Center’s Shreveport office is located at 2020 Centenary Blvd.
+Under its umbrella also is the Mercy Center, a housing facility for HIV-positive indigent people, located at 740 Austin Place, Shreveport.
 The Philadelphia Center recently acquired a third house on Austin Place, to be used as a residential home for people with HIV-AIDS.

 St. Luke’s Medical Ministry

 Under the leadership of the Rev. Ken Cooper, the Episcopal Churches of the Shreveport Convocation formed St. Luke’s Medical Ministry in 2009.

 The medical van follows a monthly schedule to visit sites in Bossier City, Shreveport, Minden and Mansfield, taking medical evaluation, education and care to people who ordinarily do not have access to care.